Colours & Finishes

 Click the picture to enlarge.

-LIGHT: emphasizes the wood grain.
+LIGHT: emphasises the wood grain.
 Lots of caramel / flame overtones.
-With age mellows more towards TAN.
+With age and in normal conditions this colour tends to darken and mellows towards the TAN colour.

 TAN: wonderfully rich & warm.
 Highlights the evocative ‘flame’ of mahogany.